How do I enroll in an online course?

 Will I need to type much in an online course?

 Yes, it would be a good idea to know how to type at least 20 to 30 words a minute.
-Try an online typing test.
+You can try an online typing test to see how fast you type.

 Do online courses cost more than traditional courses?